-El Rancherito is a very popular chain of restaurants with eight locations in Medellín and nearby.
+El Rancherito is a very popular chain of restaurants with nine locations in Medellín and nearby.
 This chain serves good comida típica – traditional Colombian dishes.

 Reportedly El Rancherito is the biggest restaurant chain serving traditional Colombian food in the Antioquia region.
 El Rancherito restaurants will normally be packed with Colombian families.
 And they tend to have a nice relaxed atmosphere and will sometimes even have live music in the evenings.

-In addition, you can find most of the 15 traditional Colombian dishes we previously look at on the menu at El Rancherito.
+In addition, you can find most of the 15 traditional Colombian dishes we previously looked at on the menu at El Rancherito.
 Note the above photo is courtesy of El Rancherito.

 History of El Rancherito